This article is going to go over the 20+ must-have nursing school supplies.

 “what supplies do I need for nursing school?”

 As a nursing student, you have enough you have to buy.
 You don’t want to buy things you don’t need, but at the same time, you need to be prepared.

 Hence this article.

-Before this articles over, you’re going to know what school supplies for nursing school you need.
-Along with that, we’re going to cover some nursing student supplies you can probably do without.
+Before you’re finished with this article, you’re going to know what school supplies for nursing school you need.

 *disclosure: some of the links on this site are affiliate links.